revault/practical-revault/transactions.md

 ## unvault_tx

-The transaction which spends the [`vault_tx`](vault_tx) deposit output, and creates an unvault output only spendable by the authorized spenders (along with the cosigning servers) after `X` blocks.
+The transaction which spends the [`vault_tx`](vault_tx) deposit output, and creates an unvault output only spendable by the managers (along with the cosigning servers) after `X` blocks.

-Note that the `M` pubkeys of the authorized spenders are used first in the output script for opimisation purpose (they are needed in both spending path anyway).
+Note that the `M` pubkeys of the managers are used first in the output script for opimisation purpose (they are needed in both spending path anyway).

 FIXME(darosior): try miniscript again.